The 7 Best Mountain Bike Shoes of 2025: Staff Picks

 Mountain bike shoes are usually paired with compatible pedals to hold your feet securely on the bicycle.
 Mountain bike pedals come in two categories: flats (which often include small, serrated teeth or spikes that bite into shoes’ rubber soles to increase grip) and clipless (which, paradoxically, clip into cleats that screw into the shoes’ soles).
 Both types have advantages and disadvantages.
 [Read more in How to Choose Bike Shoes].

 Clipless mountain bike pedals provide a secure connection to the bike, which can help confident cyclists hammer through bouncy, technical features.
-(Clipless mountain bike shoes have cleats that allow you to clip into the pedal unlike flat mountain bike shoes that have a platform sole and no cleats.)
+(Clipless mountain bike shoes like the first four in our lineup have cleats that allow you to clip into the pedal unlike flat mountain bike shoes that have a platform sole and no cleats.)
 Many riders also claim to enjoy superior efficiency and speed with clipless pedals: Tour de France riders, for example, use this design rather than flats.
 Many clipless designs are also lighter than a typical flat pedal, which employs more material to create a broad platform (thus weight-conscious, long-distance cyclists generally prefer clipless systems).
 However, that attachment becomes a disadvantage during falls or situations that cause an unexpected dismount, when riders may not have time to free their feet from the bike.
 It’s smart to dedicate time to practice clipping in and out of your pedals before you take your new clipless system for a ride.

 If you ride highly featured trails with lots of gnarly rocks, roots and steeps, consider a shoe with a sole that maximizes traction on dirt and rock.
 After all, occasional (even frequent!) dismounts are part of mountain biking, and grippy shoes make it easier to shoulder your rig through hike-a-bike sections of trail.
 Most shoes designed for use with flat pedals feature rubber compounds that optimize grip on trail features as well as pedal spikes.
 Clipless pedals that are aimed at cross-country racing often reduce the underfoot rubber in order to save weight.
 Many shoes fall in between these poles, offering a balance of weight savings and traction.